fugu-chop/launch_school/README.md

 ## Schedule
 ~~I will attempt to put in 2 hours per weekday, and 8 hours total over the weekend.
 Commitments, commitments.~~

 __EDIT:__ For the first 4 months of this, 8 hours over the weekend was feasible with lockdown.
-However, with lockdown over, life circumstances have changed and I honestly can't really put in that much time over the weekend and still reset and feel refreshed for the week.
-I still aim to get 18 hours of study over a week - with the remaining two hours done over probably 2 weekdays.
+However, with lockdown over, life circumstances have changed and I honestly can't really put in that much time over the weekend and still reset and feel refreshed for the week. ~~I still aim to get 18 hours of study over a week - with the remaining two hours done over probably 2 weekdays.~~

+That didn't work so well.
+There's really not enough hours on a weekday for this to be feasible.
+I'll stick with 16 hours a week.